petersavinos/Technical_Instructions/README.md

 # WRD 204 Technical Instructions
-Peter Savinos
+-Peter Savinos
-WRD 204 - Technical Writing
+-WRD 204 - Technical Writing
-Professor Aleshia Jefferson
+-Professor Aleshia Jefferson
-March 16, 2024
+-March 16, 2024
 # Installing Snapchat on a Mobile Device
 This is a step-by-step instruction on how to install Snapchat on to your mobile device.
 ## Before you install